Inuit women: Children, reproduction, and motherhood

-Childbirth and childcare were two of the most important responsibilities for an Inuit woman.
+Childbirth and childcare were two of the most important responsibilities for an Inuk woman.
 Inuit parents showed a very high level of warmth and affection to their children.
 Inuit children usually began to contribute to the family and community by the age of 12 through activities like picking berries and hunting small game.
 During this period, they learned skills from their parents through close observation.
 Learning through observation was the chosen method because it was not practical for children to practice their skills by sewing valuable skins or accompanying men on important hunting trips.

 Women raised boys and girls.
 Men taught boys certain skills, such as hunting, and women taught girls certain skills, such as sewing.

-Kinship is an important factor to an Inuit child's cultural belonging.
+Kinship is an important factor to an Inuk child's cultural belonging.
 From birth, children are introduced to their duties and ties of kinship.
 One way Inuit achieve this is by the practice referred to as name-soul.
-After a member of the family has passed away, their name is used as the name for a child of the same family line.
+After a member of the family has died, their name is used as the name for a child of the same family line.
 The name provides a child with a cultural tie, belonging within their community, and personal identity.
 In addition, name-soul allows for prior family members to carry on their legacy in their family lineage even after passing.
 The children are raised in a family-oriented environment, as their name serves as a reminder that the group comes first.
 There were no boy's and girl's names in Inuit culture, so it was common for a girl to have the name of her grandfather, for example.

 Children were taught at a young age to listen to their parents and respect their elders, and were treated with more autonomy than non-Inuit children.
 Over disciplining a child was seen as counterproductive, so children were rarely punished for transgressions.
 Learning was regarded as a partnership between child and adult, with children being more guided through life than directly taught or lectured.

 Adoption was very common in Inuit culture, and it was often very informal.
 Unwanted babies, or babies a family could not support, could be offered to another family.
 If the other family accepted, the adoption was complete.

 Infanticide occurred when conditions were desperate and the group was threatened by starvation.
 A mother abandoned an infant in hopes that someone less desperate might find and adopt the child before the cold or animals killed it.
 The belief that the Inuit regularly resorted to infanticide may be due in part to studies done by Asen Balikci, Milton Freeman, and David Riches among the Netsilik, along with the trial of Kikkik.